 Attendance Policy: Regular attendance is a critical component to being successful in courses whether online or face-to-face.
 You will greatly impact your level of success by attending and participating in class on a regular basis.
 It is highly encouraged for you to log into D2L once a day to check for updates and announcements and check your COM email.
-Instructor reserves the right to drop any student who has excessive absences.
+Instructor reserves the right to drop any student who has excessive absences in person or fails to log in to D2L and/or complete assignments.

 Communicating with your instructor: ALL electronic communication with the instructor must be through your COM email.
 Due to FERPA restrictions, faculty cannot share any information about performance in the class through other electronic means.
-(Please allow 24 hours for a return phone call or email, except on weekends and holidays)
+(Please allow 48 hours for a return phone call or email, except on weekends and holidays)